 Well, there are actually ways you can put your period on hiatus, even permanently.
+There are also medications that you can take to make the symptoms of periods more manageable by reducing the flow of menstruation.
+This however, isn’t a long term cure.
 Here’s what you need to know about your options.

 One of the easiest ways that people can skip periods is by using combination birth control pills.
 These contraceptive pills combine estrogen and progestin, which suppress ovulation and stop the lining of your uterus from thickening.